PhysiCell-Tools/python-loader/man/HOWTO.md

 ## How to run physicelldataloader like in the early days (before autumn 2022)?

+In the very early days, PhysiCell output was with the help of a MATLAB script loaded into MATLAB for analysis.

+In 2019, a similar loader script was written for phython3.
+The name of this script filed was pyMCDS.py.
+This pyMCDS.py script is still the core of the pcdl library.

+To load data the old school way:

 1. Copy the latest [pyMCDS.py](https://raw.githubusercontent.com/elmbeech/physicelldataloader/master/pcdl/pyMCDS.py) file into the PhysiCell or PhysiCell/output folder.
 2. In the same directory, fire up a python3 shell (core [python](https://docs.python.org/3/tutorial/interpreter.html#interactive-mode), [ipython](https://en.wikipedia.org/wiki/IPython), or a [jupyter](https://en.wikipedia.org/wiki/Project_Jupyter) notebook that is running an ipython kernel).
 3. Load the pyMCDS class as follows: